 Louis H. Masotti, Ph.D., Professor Emeritus at Northwestern University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in management and higher education.

 Notably, Dr. Masotti was a senior Fulbright fellow of the School of Advanced International Studies at Johns Hopkins University in Bologna, Italy, from 1969 to 1970.
 He also served as a professor and director of the real estate management program at the University of California, Irvine, as well as a visiting professor at the Anderson School of Management at the University of California, Los Angeles.
-During his tenure, he served as a frequent editor, co-editor and author, having penned 14 books during his career such as “Education and Politics in Suburbia,” “Shootout in Cleveland” and “The City in Comparative Perspective.”
-Demonstrating versatility in his profession, he served as an advisor to various congressional, gubernatorial and mayoral campaigns in California, New Jersey, Illinois and Ohio, and he notably served as deputy mayor for eight months while the mayor acquired education and training regarding her position.
+During his career, he served as a frequent editor, author and co-author, having published 14 books, including “Education and Politics in Suburbia,” “Shootout in Cleveland” and “The City in Comparative Perspective.”
+Demonstrating versatility in his profession, he served as an advisor to various congressional, gubernatorial and mayoral campaigns in California, New Jersey, Illinois and Ohio, and, notably, served as deputy mayor of Chicago for eight months in 1979 while the newly elected mayor [Jane Byrne] settled into the job.

 The recipient of numerous research grants between 1963 and 2000, Dr. Masotti received the Distinguished Service Award from the Cleveland Jaycees and was named a fellow of the Weimer School of Advanced Studies in Real Estate and Land Economics with the Homer Hoyt Institute.
 In 1962, he was also named a fellow of the National Center for Education in Politics.
-However, he cites the highlight of his career to have been when he was involved in the administration of the first African American mayor of Cleveland and first female mayor of Chicago.
+He cites a highlight of his career to have been when he had a major role in the election and administration of the first African American mayor in the US [Carl Stokes, Cleveland], and first female mayor of Chicago [Jane Byrne].
 He has also been listed in Who’s Who in Finance and Business, Who’s Who in Finance and Industry, Who’s Who in America, Who’s Who in the Midwest, Who’s Who in the West and Who’s Who in the World.

 For more information, please visit: